texican/workSample/README.md

 ###RESTful Beer webservice

-This is a simple proof of concept RESTful API built with Java 8, Spring, Hibernate, JPA, H2, & jUnit.
+This is a simple proof of concept RESTful API built with Java 8, Spring Boot, Hibernate, JPA, H2, Maven, & jUnit.

 Beer data was sourced from [Open Beer DB](https://openbeerdb.com/)